Red Springtails: The Perfect Addition to Bioactive Tanks

 Additionally, the tank should have adequate moisture levels, as springtails require a damp habitat to survive.

 To introduce red springtails to your bioactive tank, you can start by obtaining a culture of springtails from a reputable source.
+When choosing a business, look for one with good customer service and reliable order fulfillment to ensure a positive experience.

 Gently sprinkle the contents of the culture onto the substrate of your tank, focusing on areas where moisture is retained, such as around plants or under hides.